-Do you want to know how to share posts on LinkedIn using PHP?
+Do you want to share posts on LinkedIn using PHP?
+You may wish to build an automated system that can share your post on LinkedIn programmatically.
 In this article, I show you how to send a post on LinkedIn using LinkedIn API and PHP.

-LinkedIn provides a Share API using which you can post a link along with title, description, and image on your feed.
+LinkedIn provides a Share API using which you can post a link along with a title, description, and image on your feed.

 Create LinkedIn Application

-In order to start with LinkedIn share API, you first need to create the application with your LinkedIn account.
-Integrating LinkedIn APIs requires a client id and client secret.
-You also need to set an authorized redirect URL in your application.
+In order to start with Share API, you first need to register the application with your LinkedIn Developer account.
+Integrating LinkedIn APIs requires having the access token.
+And this access token is created using your application’s keys – client id and client secret.

+While registering the application, you also need to set an authorized redirect URL.
 For testing purposes, I am going to use my local server URL.
 You should adjust this URL as per your flow.

-- Go to LinkedIn Developer Network.
+• Go to LinkedIn Developer Network.

-- Click on the ‘Create App’ button.
+• Click on the ‘Create App’ button.

-- Complete the setup as per LinkedIn guidelines.
+• Complete the setup as prompted.

-- Add http://localhost/linkedin/callback.php in the Authorized Redirect URLs field.
+• Add http://localhost/linkedin/callback.php in the Authorized Redirect URLs field.

-- Copy the Client ID and Client Secret keys.
+• Copy the Client ID and Client Secret keys.

-Generate an Access Token of LinkedIn Account
+Generate an Access Token for LinkedIn Account

 An access token is an identifier that is required to perform API operations on the user’s account.
 Sharing posts programmatically on LinkedIn requires an access token.
+LinkedIn verifies this access token and then performs the requested operations.

 composer require guzzlehttp/guzzle

-file and pass the credentials in the file as shown below.
+Next, create a config.php file and pass the credentials in the file as shown below.

 <?php